swisscom/dopi/README.md

 ### General
 - [ ] Write unit tests
 - [ ] Check how the logger initialization is done right in the CLI and GEM context
+- [ ] Implement a proper state tracker to enable resume functionality

 Command stuff:
 - [x] Commands as plugins